Aligning with State Medicaid Priorities is a Winning Strategy for MCOs

 State Medicaid agencies often find themselves balancing immediate priorities and long-term goals.
 It can be a tough juggling act.
 MCOs are not able to assist with every issue facing state Medicaid agencies.
 However, when MCOs are able to align their goals with those that their state Medicaid agency is working to achieve, MCOs will achieve greater success as an organization.

 MCOs must meet and/or exceed their state Medicaid agency’s contract requirements, but focusing on current contract requirements alone can limit an MCOs strategic position with their state partners.
 Understanding your state Medicaid agency’s larger priorities, and better aligning your long-term goals with theirs, can also help MCOs more rapidly pivot with well-developed programs when the time is right.
-Examples of this approach, discussed below, include health equity and redetermination, two issues facing all states and MCOs at this time.
+Examples of this approach, discussed below, include healthcare quality and redetermination, two issues facing all states and MCOs at this time.

 State Medicaid priorities for MCOs to address

-State Medicaid agencies are now asking their MCO partners to commit to innovations that will move the needle on health equity and social issues.
+State Medicaid agencies are now asking their MCO partners to commit to innovations that will move the needle on healthcare access and social issues.
 Medicaid programs are shifting from traditional medical management requirements to programs focused on removing barriers caused by social determinants of health (SDOH), improving access, and transitioning to fee-for-value cost of care models that better serve their complex and vulnerable populations and providers.
 The managed care experts at Sellers Dorsey have reviewed state managed care RFPs and letters of direction to MCOs and identified seven major areas for MCOs’ program development:

 1. Addressing disenrollment and benefits.
 States’ Medicaid agencies have stopped disenrollment during the COVID-19 public health emergency, but states will have to resume their Medicaid eligibility renewal process once the emergency ends.
 This process will affect nearly 80 million people and is expected to have an impact on those same vulnerable populations that have experienced greater harm throughout the pandemic.
 This will be a key opportunity for MCOs and Medicaid agencies to work together to make that process go as smoothly as possible and to minimize the loss of coverage for vulnerable and complex communities.